CT 2a

 Many in the area don't think the Route 2A project is worthwhile.
 Residents contend the project would benefit only the two casinos and their customers: "a superhighway for gamblers," in the words of Jeff Benedict, president of the Connecticut Alliance Against Casino Expansion.

-The casinos don't favor the Route 2A bypass either.
-Mohegan leaders have said they are already satisfied with their access to I-395, and an expanded Route 2A would not affect that traffic.
+The casinos don't favor the highway either.
+Mohegan leaders say they are already satisfied with their access to I-395, and an expanded Route 2A would not affect that traffic.
 (Their position also helps the tribe's relationship with surrounding towns.)
 The Mashantuckets (Foxwoods) say they do not endorse any Route 2A project.

 However, the Route 2A project began moving forward in 2003.
 In May, Rep. Rob Simmons requested $76 million in federal funding, which is 80% of the $95 million total cost.
 (This was part of a request for several area projects.)
 Simmons said he would not advocate the bypass unless it gained widespread local support; but he had an obligation to submit federal funding requests based on ConnDOT recommendations.